Cool Alternative Transportation Methods to Reduce Air Pollution

 Air pollution is the reason for the increased temperatures worldwide, increase in sea levels and melting of ice from colder regions and icebergs.
 This leads to floods, climate change and loss of habitats for different species.

-The eutrophication condition where a high amount of nitrogen present in some pollutants gets developed on sea’s surface and turns itself into algae and adversely affect fish, plants and animal species.
+The eutrophication condition where a high amount of nitrogen present in some pollutants gets developed on the sea’s surface and turns itself into algae and adversely affect fish, plants and animal species.

 Unfortunately, we rarely think about the impact while we’re driving our 300 horsepower BMW to work.
-We look cool, so why give a damn about the air and that it might at some point backfire to your children?
+We look cool, so why give a damn about the air and that it might, at some point, backfire to your children?

 Not that I’m a super eco-friendly person, nor should you be.
-Still, if we don’t all do something, together, even a small change, we’ll soon live inside a planet that’s similar to the world described in Mad Max movies – everyone will wear goggles, gas masks and we’ll be killing each other for a glass of water.
+But if we don’t all do something, together, even a small change, we’ll soon live inside a planet that’s similar to the world described in Mad Max movies – everyone will wear goggles, gas masks and we’ll be killing each other for a glass of water.